alexcasalboni/ssm-cache-python/README.md

 value = param.value()
 ```

-With cache invalidation (max age):
+### With cache invalidation

+You can configure the `max_age` in seconds, after which the values will be automatically refreshed.

 ```python
 from ssm_cache import SSMParameter